The programs, policies, and people driving positive change in America’s gun violence problem.

 A provision to notify local officials when someone fails a federal background check could be the only gun reform measure to hit President Joe Biden’s desk before the midterms.

-The San Jose transit shooting is the latest to illustrate the deadly connection between intimate partner violence and mass murder.
-How are these seemingly separate issues intertwined, and what can be done to save lives?
+How are intimate partner violence and mass murder intertwined, and what can be done to save lives?

 The House just passed a new version of the law, which funds grants for abuse survivors.
 Senate Republicans have objected to the gun restrictions added by Democrats.